Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 ```

 ## [Coin Combinations 1](https://cses.fi/problemset/task/1635)
 We use a similar idea to the previous task.
 But this time we want to calculate the number of possible combinations not the minimal number of coins.
-This time the answear for a sum x is the sum of all the answears for x minus any of the given coins.
+This time the answer for a sum x is the sum of all the answers for x minus any of the given coins.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;